Modified and non-standard vehicles

 Once you’ve had all the required inspections and have been issued with a VSCCS compliance certificate, your licensed certifier will submit the required information to Transport for NSW for review.
 The review should take around 30 days.

-Once your allocated VIN number has been unblocked, you can apply for NSW registration.
+Once your allocated VIN number has been issued and the vehicle construction is completed, you can apply for NSW registration.
 To do this, follow the same steps for used or secondhand vehicles.
 Bring all relevant documents to the service centre when you register it.

 Transport for NSW is committed to improving the mobility of people with a disability and facilitating vehicle modifications to assist them.
-Modified vehicles, including those that require extensive modifications to cater for certain disabilities, must not represent an uncontrolled risk to their occupants and other road users.
+Modified vehicles, including those that require significant modifications to meet the needs of a person with disability, must not represent an uncontrolled risk to their occupants and other road users.

 Manufacturer approved aftermarket components